 in an enchanting scheme involving a merry-go-round that can

 reverse or speed up aging.
+The book

 (Herr der Diebe in German or The Thief Lord in